 Otic has recently commenced reformulation work for OP-01 in order to explore adding a second active ingredient to address the pain associated with infections.
-Repeated early-stage clinical work for OP-01 is expected once the reformulation work is concluded and there is a risk that subsequent studies will not match results seen in prior studies.
+Repeated early-stage clinical work for OP-01 is expected once the reformulation work is concluded and there is a risk that additional safety studies will be required by the FDA or similar regulatory authorities outside the United States and/or that subsequent studies will not match results seen in prior studies.
 Otic is currently developing a formulation of OP-02 to be used in human clinical trials and expects to conduct two phase 1 clinical studies in 2018 to explore the safety and tolerability of OP-02.
 Otic must successfully complete this development work before it can commence these planned studies and any delays in this development work could delay the start of the planned studies.
 Given the early stage of clinical development, the risk of failure for all of Otic's product candidates is high.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, Otic must complete preclinical development, including formulation development for its products, and then conduct extensive clinical trials to demonstrate the safety and efficacy of its product candidates in humans.
 Formulation development and clinical testing is expensive, difficult to design and implement and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
-Further, the results of preclinical studies and early clinical trials of its product candidates as well as earlier generation formulations may not be predictive of the results of later-stage clinical trials, and interim results of a clinical trial do not necessarily predict final results.
+Further, the results of preclinical studies and early clinical trials of its product candidates as well as earlier generation formulations may not be predictive of the results of laterstage clinical trials, and interim results of a clinical trial do not necessarily predict final results.
 For instance, the results of Otic's studies with earlier generation formulations of OP-01 may not be predictive of the results of studies conducted with a different formulation of OP-01.
-Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates perform
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
+It is impossible to predict when or if any of Otic's product candidates will prove effective or safe in humans or will receive regulatory approval.